-Three transcripts (one of which must be official) of all undergraduate credits and all degrees earned must be provided by the student.
-If previous graduate work has been undertaken, three transcripts of these records also must be filed with the Graduate School.
-The official copy will be filed with the Office of the Registrar, and the other copies will be retained in the Graduate School office and the college dean's file.
+Official transcripts showing all undergraduate credits and all degrees earned must be provided by the student to the Graduate School upon his or her enrollment.
+If previous graduate work has been undertaken, transcripts of these records also must be filed with the Graduate School.
+Receipt of the official copy will be acknowledged in the Registrar's office by the posting of the degree to the students academic record.
+Students who fail to provide official transcripts within the first semester of enrollment will not be permitted to register in subsequent semesters.